MicrosoftDocs/entra-docs/docs/identity/monitoring-health/concept-microsoft-entra-health.md

 1. When the anomaly detection service identifies a significant change to a pattern in the signal, it triggers an alert.

-1. An email alert is sent to a predetermined set of users when the anomaly detection service identifies a significant change to the pattern.
+1. When the alert is triggered, an email notification is sent to a predetermined set of users.

-After receiving an alert, you need to research possible root causes, determine the next steps, and take action to mitigate the root cause.
+1. After receiving an alert, you need to research possible root causes, determine the next steps, and take action to mitigate the root cause.

 ## Microsoft Entra Health scenario monitoring (preview)